miketabb33/michaels-articles/articles/oauth.md

 ## Section 12: Access Token Types And Their Tradeoffs
 ### The Structure of JWT Access Tokens
-- Base 64 encoded.
-- Typically, not encrypted, but signed.
+JWTs are base 64 encoded and are typically not encrypted, but they are signed.
-- Split into 3 sections, by the ‘.’
+The JWT itself is split into 3 sections, denoted by the ‘.’

-    1. Header
+#### Header
-        1. Talks about the token
-        2. Which signing algorithm was used
-        3. Which key was used to sign it.
+Contains the meta data about the token like which signing algorithm was used and which key was used to sign the Token.

-    2. Payload
+#### Payload
-        1. The data we care about
-        2. Claims, ways to validate that the token has not been tampered with.
+The data we care about and the claims (ways to validate that the token has not been tampered with):
-            1. iss: identifies the issuer
+1. iss: identifies the issuer.
-            2. exp: expiration
+2. exp: expiration timestamp.
-            3. iat: issued at
+3. iat: issued at timestamp.
-            4. aud: audience the token is intended for.
+4. aud: intended audience for the token.
 5. sub: ID for whom the token represents, like user ID.
-            6. client_id: the client ID
+6. client_id: the client ID.
-            7. jti: unique ID for the particular JWT token
+7. jti: unique ID for the particular JWT token.

-    3. Signature
+#### Signature
+Used for validating the JWT.

 ### Remote Token Introspection
-APIs need to validate tokens, they can use Remote Token Introspection.
-- A means to verify the token with the authorization server.
-- New endpoint (HTTP POST): Token Introspection Endpoint
-    - The endpoint most often required some kind of authentication of the call.
-- The endpoint will respond with the is-valid status.
+APIs can use Remote Token Introspection to validate tokens.
+Its a means to verify the token with the Authorization Server.
+The Authorization Server may expose an HTTP POST endpoint: "Token Introspection Endpoint".
+The endpoint most often requires some kind of authentication and will respond with the is-valid status of the token.

-- CON: This requires network traffic and can be expensive.
+A negative is that Remote Token Introspection requires network traffic and can cost time and resources.

 ### Local Token Validation
-APIs need to validate tokens, they can use Local Token Validation.
-- The fast way of validating a token, because it does not require any network traffic.
-- The best approach is to use a library for everything in validating a token locally.
+APIs can use Local Token Validation to validate tokens.
+This approach is the fast way of validating a token because it does not require any network traffic.
+When using Local Token Validation, use a library for validating the token locally.

-- Steps:
+#### Steps:
 1. Base 64 decode the JWT.
 2. Match the public key in JWT header with the authorization server's public key.
 3. Validate the signature (use library).
-    4. Validate the claims.
-        1. Issuer
-        2. Audience
-        3. Expiration
-        4. Issued At
-        5. Custom claims like - Scopes, user groups, etc.
+4. Validate the claims: Issuer, Audience, Expiration, Issued At and custom claims like - Scopes, User Groups, etc.

-- CON: Local validation only validates the token in the state that it was in when issued.
-    - If the token was invalidated before the expiration date, the token will not reflect that change.
-    - The longer the token lifetime, the higher the risk of making auth decisions on out of date information.
+A negative is tha Local validation only validates the token in the state that it was in when issued.
+If the token was invalidated in the Authorization Server before the expiration date, the token itself will not reflect that change.
+As a result, the longer the token lifetime, the higher the risk of making auth decisions on out of date information.

 ### The Best Of Both Worlds: Using An API Gateway
 First line of defense, handles every API request that comes through.